 All videos are due the week before your camp begins.
-If we do not receive a video, we will need to hear you play on Monday morning at registratoin.
+If we do not receive a video, we will need to hear you play on Monday morning at registration.

-The college readiness track is designed with the future music major in mind and is the most vigorous track we offer.
-This track will be taught by collegiate guest teachers, allowing students the opportunity to be mentored in a way that is not possible on a weekend college visit.
+The advanced track is designed for students looking for a more intensive experience focused on advancing their skills.
+Instructors for this track will include college professors, doctoral candidates, and professionally sponsored artists.
 In addition to working on the fundamentals of playing, students will prepare quartet, ensemble, and solo literature for the concert at the end of the week.
-Students in this track are typically performing at the Area or All-State level.
+Students in this track are typically performing at the All-Region, Area or All-State level.

 Space is limited in this track and an audition tape is required.